-The seat of the former Byzantine and Ottoman Empire, Istanbul is a unique fusion of the east and west in culture, cuisine, and geography as the European and Asian sides are divided by the Bosphorus Strait.
-The sights of this 18-million-plus city take you back to historic Constantinople as grand mosques, ancient markets, and magnificent palaces reflect a rich and fascinating past that’s been shaped over the centuries by the Greeks, Persians, Romans, Venetians and Ottomans.
-It also makes for a great jumping-off point for short trips to nearby Bursa, Troy, and The Prince’s Islands.
-Although Istanbul has a large gay nightlife scene and is relatively tolerant compared to its neighbors, it’s important to remember that this is the capital of an Islamic country instilling conservative values in society.
+The former seat of the Byzantine and Ottoman Empires is also a grandiose sight to behold.
+The 16-million-plus city takes you back to historic Constantinople as grand mosques, ancient markets, bustling bazaars, and magnificent palaces reflect a rich and fascinating past shaped over the centuries by the Greeks, Persians, Romans, Venetians, and Ottomans.
+It also makes for a great jumping-off point for short trips to nearby Bursa, Troy, and the Prince’s Islands, or for deeper excursions into Turkey.
+Although Istanbul has a surprisingly large gay nightlife scene and is relatively tolerant, it’s important to remember that this is still a city within an Islamic country, where conservative values influence society.
+However, as long as you proceed with a little discretion, you’ll find the people of Istanbul to be some of the most welcoming in the world, more than happy to show off their dynamic city to all visitors, LGBTQ+ or otherwise.

 You can download the Gay Istanbul guide for free.
 Just provide your email address and we’ll email you a PDF.